jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_permission_template.md

 - name - (Required) The name of the Permission template to create.
 Changing this forces a new resource to be created.
 - description - (Optional) Description of the Template.
 - project_key_pattern - (Optional) The project key pattern.
 Must be a valid Java regular expression.
+- default - (Optional) Set the template as the default.
+This can only be set for one template.

 ## Attributes Reference